Skip to Main Content

 Full coverage

-Why Progressive is best for high-risk drivers: Progressive is ideally suited for drivers in Cincinnati with high-risk profiles, including those with serious violations like DUIs.
-Unlike many insurers, Progressive tends to offer more forgiving rates to these drivers on average, provides necessary SR-22 filings and features a range of discount opportunities.
-Tools like Snapshot and the Name Your Price tool empower drivers to manage their premiums more effectively, making Progressive a potential top choice for those who may struggle to find affordable rates elsewhere.
+Why Progressive is best for coverage add-ons: Progressive is ideally suited for drivers in Cincinnati who are looking for unique coverage, like rideshare insurance or the ability to customize their policies.
+Tools like Snapshot and the Name Your Price tool also empower drivers to manage their premiums more effectively, making Progressive a potential top choice for those who may struggle to find affordable rates elsewhere.

 Scores and Ratings